Wednesday, September 28, 2011

 Miya-arba-wa-tisreen!
 (One hundred ninety four!)

 We sat down behind them and bought coffee from one of the wandering vendors.
 But we couldn’t see anything, so they got me up on the roof of one of the buildings, while they stayed on the ground.
 This roof was for women.
 Not really an official thing, just so the women and children would be comfortable without menfolk hovering about.
 I stayed on my own side, watching the dancers from Syria and Lebanon, and taking some videos.
 One of the women came up and gave me coffee.
 A few minutes later, she came back and gave me orange juice.
 After 20 minutes or so, a few women and girls were on my side, checking out the view.
 The girls were giggling, and I knew they weren’t totally comfortable standing next to me.
 After a few minutes, one of them asked “what’s your name?” and we started talking.
 Her name was Lawan, her friends couldn’t speak English but English was her favorite language and she got straight A’s.
 They were all in 8th grade in the school in Fara (sp?), a nearby village.
 I was trying to speak Arabic so everyone could understand, but Lawan wanted to speak English.
-She was taller than the rest, and the only one wearing a hijab.
+She was taller than the rest, and the only girl wearing a hijab.
 She asked me if I had Facebook, and I wrote down my name for her before I went back downstairs to find the guys.
 It occurred to me that my former students in New Orleans were now in 8th grade.
-Rachael was really into Eastern culture, whether Indian or Arabic, and I’d taught her to read and write Arabic on our end-of-school trip.
+Rachael was really into Indian and Arabic culture, and I’d taught her to read Arabic on our end-of-school trip.
 I think her and Lawan would really get along.
 The thought made me really happy.

 I saw two foreigners on the street.
 Thought about asking them what they were doing there, but I didn’t.
 I also saw a boy wearing a “No Day But Today” shirt. haha!
 Ameen bought me a falafel, after I said I wanted to buy a falafel.
 Then he told me the empty lot where the festival was used to be a police building, before the Israeli army demolished it five years ago (using the vocab, of course) during the second Intifada.
 And now everyone gathers there.